Amrit Bhattarai

-Amrit Bhattarai (born 30 December 1990) is a Nepalese cricketer.
+Amrit Bhattarai (born 30 December 1990) is a Nepalese cricketer, who plays for the Nepal national team.
 Amrit is a right-handed batsman and a left-arm medium-fast bowler.
-He made his debut for Nepal against Hong Kong in October 2006.
-He is currently in the National Team.
+He made his debut against Hong Kong in October 2006.

 He represents the APF Club of the National League and Kantipur Gurkhas of the Nepal Premier League.

 Junior career

 Amrit Bhattarai started his national cricketing career by representing Nepal in the 2005 edition of the ACC U-15 tournament.
 Following impressive performances, Bhattarai secured a place in the under-19 team the same year during the ACC Under-19 Asia Cup where he managed to claim 13 wickets and this performance helped Bhattarai cement his spot in the squad for the 2006 Under-19 World Cup.
 He scored 82 runs in an inning against Saudi Arabia Under-19, which is his highest score in batting.

 Senior career

 Bhattarai debuted for the senior national team in 2006 during the ACC Premier League.
 Slots for fast bowlers were limited then as the lethal opening duo of Binod Das and Mehboob Alam reigned as the strike bowlers of Nepal and Bhattarai wasn't able to outperform the two stars of the national team.
 Consequently, he had to wait for two years before the left-arm medium pace bowler was recalled to the national squad for the 2008 ICC World Cricket League Division Five.